Tributes & Memorials

 HFL Cedar Street Homes was awarded the Southern California Association of Non-Profit Housing (SCANPH) Project of the Year Award in the Transitional category for 2005.
 HFL Cedar Street Homes also received the 2008 National Award of Merit from the National Association of Housing & Redevelopment Officials (NAHRO).

-Denker House is a 9-bed, state licensed (facility license 198202233) residential home located in the Harbor Gateway area of Los Angeles, California near the Harbor UCLA Medical Center.
-It opened its doors on February 1, 1999 to serve residents requiring rehabilitative services and 24/7 care and supervision.
+HFL Harbor Gateway Homes [218th Street House (facility license 198202435), 223rd Street House (facility license 198202431) and Mariposa House (facility license 198202435)] are clustered 6-bed, state licensed residential homes located in the Harbor Gateway area of Los Angeles, California near the Harbor UCLA Medical Center.
+Doors were opened on August 1, 1999 to serve a total of 18 residents requiring rehabilitative services and 24/7 care and supervision.

 Residents pay the state licensed board and care rate, which includes rent, food, services, and utilities.
 Residents are offered services such as occupational therapy, outings, softball games, and access to a local gym.
-A full-time, live-in house manager is on site 24 hours per day, and case managers visit the home on a regular basis.
-Physicians and a nurse also regularly visit the home.
+A full-time, live-in house manager is on site 24 hours per day, and case managers visit the homes on a regular basis.
+Physicians and a nurse also regularly visit the homes.